Glossary of Terms

 Internal Radiation Also referred to as implant radiation or brachytherapy.
 The radiation comes from radioactive material placed in thin tubes put directly into or near the tumor.
 The patient stays in the hospital, and the implants generally remain in place for several days.
 Usually they are removed before the patient goes home.

-Irinotecan The active ingredient in a drug used alone or with other drugs to treat colon cancer or rectal cancer that has spread to other parts of the body or has come back after treatment with fluorouracil.
-It is also being studied in the treatment of other types of cancer.
+Irinotecan A chemotherapeutic drug used alone or with other drugs to treat colon cancer or rectal cancer that has spread to other parts of the body or has come back after treatment with fluorouracil.
 Irinotecan blocks certain enzymes needed for cell division and DNA repair, and it may kill cancer cells.
-It is a type of topoisomerase inhibitor and a type of camptothecin analog.

 Kegel exercises Named for a 20th century U.S. gynecologist, these exercises consist of alternately contracting and relaxing the perineal muscles in order to gain more control over their movement.
 These exercises can be used to counteract urinary incontinence, decrease painful intercourse, or gain active control of the perineum.